 Garbage disposals take a major beating from day to day.
-They often get the impression that they can ground up anything and push it safely down your drain, but that is not the case.
+People often get the impression that they can ground up anything and push it safely down your drain, but that is not the case.
 In order to avoid a garbage disposal repair, you will need to be cautious about the things you are throwing down there.
-A garbage disposals main job is to help push a buildup of water and small amounts of food, down your drain.
+A garbage disposal’s main job is to help push a buildup of water and small amounts of food, down your drain.
 It is not to act as a grinder for everything that you could need to disappear.
 If your disposal is starting to act up, you first want to make sure that there is nothing stuck inside of it.
-Sometimes, something may have gotten wedged underneath it and stopped it from moving and other times, the motor may have just burned out.
+Sometimes, something may have gotten wedged underneath the blades and stopped them from moving and other times, the motor may have just burned out.

 Read below on what not to put down your disposal so that you will be aware of the dangers of clogging your pipes and help avoid expensive services like hydro jetting.
 Let us help you with all of your plumbing needs and remember that we are available to you 24 hours a day!
 Give us a call and let our professionals at All About Plumbing & Septic help you, today.

 What To Never Put Down Your Garbage Disposal

 Pasta: When pasta is put into water, it will begin to expand.
 If you end up with a lot of pasta going down your drain it will continue to expand and form a clog in your pipes under your sink.
 Even if the garbage disposal cuts it up, it will sit in water and continue to expand until it is either washed away or forms a clog.